MechMindRobotics/mecheye_cpp_samples/profiler/RegisterProfilerEvent/README.md

 # RegisterProfilerEvent Sample

-With this sample, you can define and register the callback function for monitoring the laser profiler connection status.
+With this sample, you can define and register the callback function for monitoring laser profiler events

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).